-- suspend or prevent us for a set period of time from receiving new contracts or extending existing contracts based on violations or suspected violations of laws or regulations; - terminate our contracts, including if funds become unavailable to the applicable governmental agency; - reduce the scope and value of our contracts; - audit and object to our contract-related costs and fees, including allocated indirect costs; - control and potentially prohibit the export of our products; and - change certain terms and conditions in our contracts.
+- suspend or prevent us for a set period of time from receiving new contracts or extending existing contracts based on violations or suspected violations of laws or regulations; - terminate our contracts, including if funds become unavailable or are not provided to the applicable governmental agency; - · reduce the scope and value of our contracts; - · audit and object to our contract-related costs and fees, including allocated indirect costs; - · control and potentially prohibit the export of our products; - · change certain terms and conditions in our contracts; and - · cancel outstanding RFP solicitations (as was the case with RFP-BARDA-08-15) or BAAs.

 The U.S. government will be able to terminate any of its contracts with us either for its convenience or if we default by failing to perform in accordance with the contract schedule and terms.
-Termination-for-convenience provisions generally enable us to recover only our costs incurred or committed, settlement expenses and profit on the work completed prior to termination.
+Termination-for-convenience provisions generally enable us to recover only our costs incurred or committed, settlement expenses, and profit on the work completed prior to termination.
 Termination-for-default provisions do not permit these recoveries and would make us liable for excess costs incurred by the U.S. government in procuring undelivered items from another source.